timothy-krock/steve/README.md

 # About Steve
 Honestly, I just wanted to build a robot.

 When I started the project, my only goal was to build something that moved.
-As time went on, I wanted to add to that.
+As time went on, I decided I wanted to add to that.
 I started adding sensors, software, eventually a camera.

 Somewhere along the line, a friend of mine said it was only cool if it could fetch me a beer.
 That got me thinking, and it has since sculpted a direction for Steve going forward.